Xunius/gplot/docs/isofill.rst

     Positive v.s. negative is one way of splitting the data range into 2 halves, at the dividing value of ``0``.
-    It is possible to use arbitray dividing value, by using the ``vcenter`` argument.
+    It is possible to use an arbitray dividing value, by using the ``vcenter`` argument.
     E.g.  ``iso = gplot.Isofill(var, num=10, split=2, vcenter=10)``

 Overlay with stroke
 ##############################

 It is possible to stroke the isofill/contourf levels with a layer of thin contour lines.
 E.g.